This is very long and incoherent and I’m not even sorry. 😛

 Sometimes it’s a general idea of someone and you look up pictures to see if they match your idea.
 Sometimes you do oddly specific image searches that makes you feel like you’ll be put on a watchlist somewhere.
 Sometimes you just happen to come across someone by accident.
 Basically, sometimes it’s easy, sometimes you have to look very hard, and sometimes you go “eh, you’ll do”.
 A lot of times it’s “eh, you’ll do”, actually.
 Some people you’re more invested in than others.

 I was trying to find a photo of my Vampire: The Masquerade character a couple of months ago.
-Now, he’s a 1920s Italian-American mobster of a specific physical stature.
+Now, he’s a 1920s Italian-American mobster who’s tall and broad-shouldered.
 I toyed with the idea of a young Orson Welles, but decided nah.
 (I’m already using him for other purposes anyway, because duh, of course I am.)
 Then I thought “ooh, but what about Christian McKay as Orson Welles?” and that was closer, but still didn’t seem quite right.
 He didn’t look like he might bash in someone’s kneecaps, frankly.

 Ronald Zehrfeld as Walter Weintraub in Babylon Berlin s3?
 So close!
 Absolutely the right era, absolutely the right kind of character on several levels (the layers, OMG I really hope he returns for s4), and absolutely the right kind of build of man, but my character doesn’t have a moustache, there are very few photos of Walter Weintraub online (boo hiss), and the ones that do don’t look like my character at all.
 Ronald Zehrfeld as himself doesn’t really fit the character either, but I’ve bought a couple of DVDs he’s in anyway, because I could happily watch him talking German at me all day, happysigh.